zX3no/Omnia/README.md

 ### Overview

-Getting javascript running outside of the browser is a little tricky.
+Getting JavaScript running outside of the browser is a little tricky.
-JavaScript requires a runtime like NodeJs or Deno to be used like other langauges.
+JavaScript requires a runtime like Node.js or Deno to be used like other languages.

 I could not figure out how to use Node's `read-line` class and instead used the `prompt-sync` library.
 This required some async code which made the project more complicated than I hoped.
 It is clear when using JavaScript that it was built for the web.

+The documentation feels quite messy.
+There is no separation between tutorials and the api, which makes it hard to find things without google.
+The Node.js documentation is missing a search which is painful to use.

-- Lot's of documentation for JavaScript and NodeJS.
+- Lot's of resources
+- Good tooling
-- Good IDE and build tools.
+- Good support in most IDE's
-- Easy to install once you know what you need.
+- Easy to installation

 ## TypeScript